X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Experiments

-\textbf{Audio:} In Table \ref{tab:audio_quantitative_results}, X-InstructBLIP's performance in audio classification, question answering, and captioning tasks is detailed, utilizing datasets from ESC50 \citep{piczak2015esc}, ClothoAQA \citep{lipping2022clotho}, and Clotho \citep{drossos2020clotho}.
-Classification is evaluated both in close (cls) and open generation settings, similar to 3D.
-X-InstructBLIP effectively distinguishes audio with high accuracy, surpassing ImageBind~\citep{Girdhar_2023_CVPR} a multimodal contrastive method that aligns audio to multiple modalities though transitive correspondence to images by 10 points.
+\textbf{Audio:} Table \ref{tab:audio_quantitative_results} shows X-InstructBLIP's performance in audio classification, question answering, and captioning tasks on ESC50 \cite{piczak2015esc}, ClothoAQA \cite{lipping2022clotho}, and Clotho \cite{drossos2020clotho}, respectively.
+Classification is evaluated both in close (cls) and open generation settings.
+Both X-InstructBLIP variants outperform ImageBindLLM in all tasks, potentially suggesting that separate encoders and audio specific training data are beneficial for audio-to-text alignment.
+Notably, X-LLaVA-style Projection outperforms the X-Instruct Projection on Audio QA, while underperforming in all other tasks.
+This is likely due to the low amount of Audio QA data priming the instruction aware projections to produce a small set of responses.~\\

-Notably, X-InstructBLIP$\mathsection$ trails by 6 points, suggesting initial challenges in audio class representation.
-However, this gap narrows in open generation and captioning tasks, indicating nuanced differences in model performance.
-The most significant improvement is observed in question answering, indicating that BLIP-2 weight initialization appears to enhance instruction awareness more than direct audio-language alignment, corroborated by the gap in closed vocabulary classification performance. \\ \textbf{Prefix Effect:} Tables \ref{tab:3d_quantitative_results} and \ref{tab:audio_quantitative_results} show that cuing the model with the modality benefits even single modality performance.
-This is likely due to the fact that the Q-Former is relieved from the extra burden to encode the type of modality and instead reserves bandwidth for semantic information.